Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 In the UK there are three tiers, with an additional highest tier for continental systems:

 * Tier 3: Local single institution supercomputers aimed towards researchers at one institution.
 At the University of Southampton we have the Iridis HPC cluster.
-* Tier 2: Layer of HPC clusters that sit above the Tier 3, or University systems, and are larger or more sepcialised than most University systems.
-These are facilities that fill the gap between tier 3 and tier 1 facilities, and are an EPSRC initialive.
+* Tier 2: Layer of HPC clusters that sit above the Tier 3, or University systems, and are larger or more specialised than most University systems.
+These are facilities that fill the gap between tier 3 and tier 1 facilities, and are an EPSRC initiative.
-* Tier 1: Nationally leading HPC clusters (ARCHER2 and Isambard-AI)
+* Tier 1: Nationally leading HPC clusters.
 * Tier 0: European facilities with petaflop systems, and the best across a continent.
 The Partnership for Advanced Computing in Europe (PRACE) provides access to the 8 Tier-0 systems in Europe.

 ## Tier 3: Local HPC Clusters

 ### Iridis 6 & Iridis X

-The local tier 3 system at the University of Southampton is known as Iridis, which is comprised of two seperate clusters known as **Iridis 6** & and **Iridis X**.
+The local tier 3 system at the University of Southampton is known as Iridis, which is comprised of two separate clusters known as **Iridis 6** & and **Iridis X**.

 Iridis 6 is the University's CPU based HPC cluster, intended for running large parallel, multi-node, CPU based workloads.
 It comprised of 26,000+ AMD CPUs: